 Valentine’s Day Breakfast is such a fun way to celebrate your loved ones.
 I created this amazing breakfast with heart-shaped pancakes, berry coulis, and fresh strawberries.

-Why not mix things up and serve a special Valentine’s Day breakfast this year?
+Why not mix things up and serve a special and cute Valentine’s Day breakfast this year?
+It is unexpected and would be such a nice surprise for your loved ones.

 Valentine’s Day is right around the corner.
 There are so many ways to celebrate to make your family feel special.

 This holiday is all about feeling loved and I am excited to show my family how much I love them with a fun breakfast.
 Going out for a romantic dinner is something that a lot of people think about when they think about celebrating Valentine’s Day.
-Things are a bit different this year and I thought it would be fun to kick the day off with a fun Valentine’s Day breakfast to start the day with a happy heart!
+Just to be different, I thought it would be fun to kick the day off with a fun Valentine’s Day breakfast to start the day with a happy heart!

-Since Valentine’s Day is on a Sunday this year, my youngest son will be home with us!
-I set the island in our kitchen for a fun and easy breakfast.
-Heart shaped pancakes, a berry coulis (fancy word for sauce) and sliced berries.
+This year I think one of our son’s will be home with us!
+I set the island in our kitchen for a fun and easy breakfast which included heart-shaped pancakes, a berry coulis (fancy word for sauce), and sliced berries.

 I chose the island (instead of our table) because it’s different and convenient for us all to grab a cup of coffee and have a casual and fun pancake breakfast.